 People and clothes will dry, but the memories you make that day are once-in-a-lifetime.
 They will be something your kids will remember forever.
 Try to keep your frustration or disappointment to yourself to help make those memories positive ones for the kids.

-Pack clothing that dries quickly.
+Wear clothing that dries quickly.

 Waterproof shoes or sandals are a great idea too.
 Heavy rain can ruin leather shoes and make walkways slippery.
 Plus, there’s almost nothing more uncomfortable than squelching around the parks in waterlogged socks and shoes.
 On our most recent Disney World trip, I learned this the hard way after an unexpected rainstorm soaked my tennis shoes.
 I bought a pair of Mickey Mouse flip flops to get through the rest of the afternoon, but they were an unplanned, and expensive, souvenir.
 Also, flip flops aren’t really recommended for riding roller coasters since they can fall easily off.